"Our obligation as educators is to entrust in our students the abilities to create conscious citizens who are vocal about reexamining their society."

 Jorge has been published by Parents, Teach for America, and Edpost.
 He’s been featured in Time, Mic, and BronxnetTV.
 Jorge has recently published his first children’s book called “Soy Bella”, which celebrates the diversity and heritage of the Latino culture.

-Jorge holds Masters Degrees in Criminology and in Special Education from St. John’s University which influences his work around understanding social and economic inequities.
+Jorge holds Masters Degrees in Criminology and Special Education from St. John’s University, which influences his work around understanding social and economic inequities.

 "Students who build this sense of community and empathy will lead the change in our society in the face of injustice."